Frequently Asked Questions

 Four modalities are used when referring to language proficiency; Listening (L), Reading (R), Speaking (S), and Writing (W).
 Foreign language proficiency scores are expressed in listening, reading and speaking (L/R/S) format with the associated score (or just the score – 2/2/2).
 For example, a foreign language proficiency score of L2/R2/S2 represents an ILR Skill Level 2 for listening, reading, and speaking modalities.
 Scores for each modality are in six levels (0 through 5) with a “plus” sign to express proficiency between the levels.
 The Interagency Language Roundtable (ILR) Skill Level Descriptions for Listening, Reading and Speaking is used as a guideline measurement of an individual’s performance for a given modality in government settings.
 The ILR descriptions for the listening, reading and speaking modalities are the officially recognized criteria for assigning proficiency scores within the DoD and are used in conjunction with the DLPT.

 Basic acquisition courses are conducted at the DLIFLC in Monterey, California.
 Training may also be conducted at the Defense Language Institute, Washington, where specific low-enrollment languages are typically taught through a contract administered by DLIFLC.
 The requirement to attend the basic course at DLIFLC may be waived if a person has demonstrated proficiency in the language on a DLPT.
 DLIFLC also offers basic enhancement, intermediate and advanced language enhancement, refresher and End-of-Training curricula through resident programs to support organizations in meeting a variety of language needs.
 DLIFLC also has an extensive non-resident foreign language program providing non-acquisition training for professional and non-professional language groups.
-There largest online resources are provided by the Joint Language University (JLU), LangNet Mall (Multilingual Advanced Learning On-line) and Global Language Online Support System (GLOSS).
+The largest online resources are provided by DLIFLC and the Joint Language University (JLU).

 Foreign language proficiency and utilization may be compensated at a rate and in the manner best suited to attract and retain a qualified cadre of foreign language professionals necessary to accomplish the mission.
 The total amount of language proficiency payment made to DCIPS employees is determined by the individual DoD Component providing it not exceed $55,000 per calendar year.
 FLPB is authorized for Service members who have been certified by the Secretary of the Military Department concerned as proficient in one or more foreign languages or dialects identified on the DoD Strategic Language List (SLL).
 Service members must test annually in each language or dialect for which they are receiving FLPB.
 The monthly rate must not exceed $500 per month for a single foreign language or dialect, or $1,000 per month for two or more foreign languages or dialects.
 The total annual FLPB amount may not exceed $12,000 for each 1-year period of certification.